 As you can imagine, institutions buy and sell huge quantities of various financial products at one time.
 This may make you wonder: who do they buy them from and sell them to?

 The answer is Wall Street, or more specifically, investment banks.
-Investment banks serve as a market maker for these institutional investors.
+Investment banks serve as market makers for these institutional investors.

 For example, let’s say Hedge Fund A wants to sell 1,000,000 shares of Apple Stock because they think the stock is overvalued.
 It would be very difficult for them to find an individual that would be willing to buy all those shares.